cosmos/ibc-rs/docs/architecture/adr-010-enable-standalone-ics02-integration.md

   <img src="./assets/adr010.png" alt="Main components" width="800" height="600">
 </div>

-The primary `ValidationContext` and `ExecutionContext` traits will be restructured as follows, only having sufficient access to respective client contexts, without caring about the client-specific types or methods.
+The primary `ValidationContext` and `ExecutionContext` traits at the ICS-24 host level will be restructured as follows, only having sufficient access to respective client contexts, without caring about the client-specific types or methods.
 It is noteworthy that, to better illustrate the desired outcome from the current